pluwum/shopping-list-api/README.md

 DELETE /shoppinglists/<:id>/items/<:item_id> | | JSON
 GET /shoppinglists/search/q=<:term> | | JSON

-For more indepth description of the endpoints and usage please visit /apidocs on your working application using your browser
+For more indepth description of the endpoints and usage please visit /apidocs on your working application using your browser or click [HERE](https://python-shoppinglist-api.herokuapp.com/apidocs/#/) to access the hosted version.
 # Motivation

 This project is part of a submission for week two of Andela BootCamp UG CH3 2017.
 All the features available are developed as specified by the assignment